patricklafrance/wmfnext-shell/README.md

 };
 ```

 The `runtime.registerRoutes()` function accepts an array of route objects.
-Those route objects accept the same properties as the React Router [`RouteObject`](https://reactrouter.com/en/main/route/route#type-declaration) with a few additional properties (which will be revealed in upcoming guides).
+These route objects accept the same properties as the React Router [`RouteObject`](https://reactrouter.com/en/main/route/route#type-declaration) with a few additional properties (which will be revealed in upcoming guides).

-👉 Next update the host application `RootLayout` component to add links to those newly registered federated routes.
+👉 Next update the host application `RootLayout` component to add links to those newly registered federated routes:

 ```tsx
 // host - RootLayout.tsx